Yes. Any racking 5′ 9″ or taller requires permits.

 If your used racking is not all exactly the same, it could be from different manufacturers, so you have to send samples of every style of racking.
 Therefore, the cost of all the seismic stress testing required to get permits on unknown used pallet rack frequently makes it more expensive than buying new racking.
 Consequently, new rack may have the necessary seismic calculations already.

 Take a look at our seismic calculation services here.

 The short answer is, hire us to help you.
 However, if you really want to do it yourself, you’ll need to drill holes into the concrete for each footplate (typically two holes per footplate), use a shop vac to vacuum out the dust, and insert an anchor.
-Insert the anchor wedge, hit it hard with a hammer, and screw on the nut.
+After that, insert the anchor wedge, hit it hard with a hammer, and screw on the nut.
 Anchors must be torqued to the right torque.
-When the city/county inspector comes to do the final inspection for your pallet rack permit, they often check the torque of the anchor bolts.
-If it’s too tight or too loose, they’ll fail the inspection.
+Consequently, when the city/county inspector comes to do the final inspection for your pallet rack permit, they often check the torque of the anchor bolts.
+Therefore, if it’s too tight or too loose, they’ll fail the inspection.

 The engineer that provides you the seismic calculations will tell you which kind of anchors you need to use.
-However, for most applications we use these pallet rack anchors.
+However, for most applications, we use these pallet rack anchors.
 The engineer will also specify which footplates your pallet rack frames need to have, and how many anchors need to be placed on each footplate.
-Most seismic footplates are 5” x 8” and 3/8” thick, and have four holes, though the engineer typically only requires anchors in two holes.
+As a result, most seismic footplates are 5” x 8” and 3/8” thick, and have four holes, though the engineer typically only requires anchors in two holes.

 Dive straight into the feedback!Login below and you can start commenting using your own user instantly